 The Teachers' Pension Scheme (TPS) and the Local Government Pension Scheme (LGPS) principally provide post-employment benefits to employees of the College.
-These are defined benefit plans, which are externally funded.
+These are defined benefit plans, which are externally funded and contracted out of the State Second Pension.

 The TPS is an unfunded scheme.
 Contributions to the TPS are calculated so as to spread the cost of pensions over employees' working lives with the College in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
 The contributions are determined by qualified actuaries on the basis of valuations using a prospective benefit method.
 The TPS is a multi-employer scheme and there is insufficient information available to use defined benefit accounting.
 The TPS is therefore treated as a defined contribution plan and the contributions recognised as an expense in the income statement in the periods during which services are rendered by employees.